leonzhu42/direction-detector/README.md

 1. Camera mode: `./direction-detector`
 2. Picture mode: `./direction-detector [path-to-picture]`

-To build the project, OpenCV should be installed.
+To build the project, OpenCV and cmake should be installed.

+Steps:

+1. `cmake .`
+2. `make`